elleggert/discogs_wantlist_updater/README.md

 Afterwards, master releases that contain the titles from the Itunes Library are queried from the Discogs API and every Vinyl Release is added to the wantlist.

 Note: Only works with Apple Music or Itunes so far, no spotify compatibility.
+To use, users must apply for User Tokens for the Discogs Web API (link in main.py)